Federal Detention Center, SeaTac

-The Federal Detention Center, SeaTac (FDC SeaTac) is a prison operated by the Federal Bureau of Prisons.
-It is located in SeaTac, Washington, near the Seattle–Tacoma International Airport, 12 mi south of downtown Seattle and 16 mi north of Tacoma, 1 mi west of the 200th Street exit at the Interstate 5.
+The Federal Detention Center, SeaTac (FDC SeaTac) is a federal prison in SeaTac, Washington, near the Seattle–Tacoma International Airport.
+It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 The facility is also adjacent to the Angle Lake light rail station.

 The administrative facility employed 200 staff as of 2002 and housed 608 male and female inmates as of March 23, 2015.